kevinmadson026/Gameflix-Game-Finder-Extension/README.md

 # WizzardSK Game Finder

 **WizzardSK Game Finder** is a Google Chrome extension designed to scan, catalog, and search games from https://wizzardsk.github.io/
-It allows you to explore hundreds of systems and thousands of games right from your browser popup, Add to favorites, filter by console, play games with a single click
+It allows you to explore hundreds of systems and thousands of games right from your browser popup, add game to favorites, filter by console, play games with a single click

 ALERT: This extension only works with the following project: https://github.com/WizzardSK/gameflix which must be installed on your computer in order to play the vast majority of games